Azure-Samples/MachineLearningSamples-MarketCampaign/README.md

 - Data: Contains the dataset used in the solution
 - Docs: Contains end-to-end tutorial in the forms of jupyter notebook and markdown.

-Practice the tutorial by following the [tutorial-market-campaign](docs/tutorial-market-campaign.md).
+Practice the tutorial by following the [tutorial-market-campaign](docs/tutorial-market-campaign.md) and [tutorial-review-sentiment](docs/tutorial-review-sentiment.md)

 ## Conclusion